shesha-io/shesha-framework/README.md

 ## License

-Shesha is available under the [Apache License 2.0](https://github.com/shesha-io/shesha-framework/LICENSE).
-Use it wisely.
+Shesha is available under the [Apache License 2.0](https://github.com/shesha-io/shesha-framework/blob/main/LICENSE.md).
+Use it wisely!